zahraalziadeh/3D-InSAR-U-Net/README.md

 These files can be generated from raw Pleiades stereo imagery, Sentinel-1A SLC images, or requested from the corresponding author (alizadehzahra@email.kntu.ac.ir).

 ### Execution and Output
-The full source code and input datasets are stored in a private, password-protected repository on Zenodo with the DOI: 10.5281/zenodo.15616826.
+The full source code and input datasets are stored in a private, password-protected repository on Zenodo with the DOI:10.5281/zenodo.15616826.
 Access is restricted until the article is published.
 Request access and password from the first author (alizadehzahra@email.kntu.ac.ir) during review.
 Post-acceptance, data will be made public.

 ## Contributors
 - Zahra Alizadeh Zakaria (K.N.
 Toosi University of Technology, alizadehzahra@email.kntu.ac.ir)